 From Kindergarten to Grade 2, students are assigned iPads.
 From Grades 3-5, students are assigned Chromebooks.

 |Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)||

 M'KIS is well-prepared to support virtual learning, and has been doing so successfully during the Covid-19 pandemic using a variety of technology tools and platforms including Google Classroom, Google Meets, and Seesaw.
 Teachers also use a variety of creative tools to record stories, lessons, music, etc, and engage in collaborative learning and interaction with students.

 Yes.
 Students are assigned homework in varying degrees starting in Grade 1.

 It varies based on the grade level between 15-40 minutes per class in Middle and High school.
 Students attend 4 classes per day, and the schedule changes every other day.

 |Entry evaluation for students||

-Yes, an admissions assessment is given.
+Yes, a holistic admissions assessment is given, and multiple measures are used to determined student acceptance and placement.
 This varies per grade level.